NtonBala/items-comments/README.md

 # Empeek Test Task: Items & Comments App

 Items & Comments is a client side app powered by Empeek.
-The app allows user to add items and comment them, storing data in browser's
+The app allows user to add items and comment them, storing data in browser's Local Storage.
-Local Storage.
-Technologies used: React, ReactDOM, React Router, Redux, Redux Thunk, React Redux and Lodash with QS as helpers.
+Technologies used: React, ReactDOM, Redux, Redux Thunk, React Redux and Lodash as helper.

 ## Architecture

-App component is wrapped by Router which routes are described as plain routes.
 Redux store holds the App's state.
 There're two High Order Components: Items Container and Comments Container.
 The state's structure looks like:
 ```javascript
 {